tcltk/tcl/doc/dev/strings.md

 simply truncated at the first **NUL**.

 In Tcl 8.0, the Tcl alphabet added a symbol with code value 0.
-This allowed the simplest coding of *N*-byte sequences by a string of length *N* with each symbol determined by the code given by the byte value.
+This allowed the direct encoding of a byte sequences of length *N* by a string of length *N* with each symbol determined by the code given by the byte value.
 Aribtrary binary data could be stored in Tcl variables, and processed by any commands created by the new **Tcl_CreateObjCommand**.
 Legacy commands still created by **Tcl_CreateCommand** remained "binary unsafe".